cdifan/cdichips/mc6805slave.md

-# MC68HC05 8-bit Microcontroller (SLAVE)
+# MC68HC05C8 8-bit Microcontroller (SLAVE)

 In CD-i players the SLAVE microcontroller performs high-level CD drive control, CD-i pointing device, front LED display and general system control functions.
-It contains XXX bytes of read-only factory-programmed program ROM and XXX bytes of RAM.
+It contains 7744 bytes of read-only factory-programmed user ROM and 176 bytes of RAM.

-The data sheet of the base MC68HC05 chip is publicly available but interface documentation for the SLAVE program is not.
+The data sheet of the base MC68HC05C8 chip is publicly available but interface documentation for the SLAVE program is not.
 This document is an attempt to describe the SLAVE functions with enough level of detail so that they can be emulated in software.

-The information in this document has mostly been determined by reverse engineering CD-i drivers for the CD-i Maxi-MMC, Mini-MMC, Mono-I and Mono-II mainboard generations that use the SLAVE microcontroller.
+The information in this document has mostly been determined by reverse engineering CD-i drivers for the CD-i [Maxi-MMC], [Mini-MMC], [Mono-I] and [Mono-II] mainboard generations that use the SLAVE microcontroller.

 Because of this, the exact behaviour of many functions is unclear.
 In some